bearsunday/bearsunday.github.io/manuals/1.0/en/di.md

 ## Injection

-There are three types of dependence classes, constructors, setter methods, and execution methods, which are called injection points.
+There are three types of dependency classes, constructors, setter methods, and execution methods, which are called injection points.
-Implantation in the constructor is mandatory, but the setter method requires the `@Injet` annotation mark to distinguish it from regular methods.
+Implantation in the constructor is mandatory, but the setter method requires the `@Inject` annotation mark to distinguish it from regular methods.

 Constructor Injection